I do not have a restraining order against the abuser and s/he has not been convicted of a crime. Can s/he have a gun?

 - s/he has been confined on or after October 1, 2013, in a hospital for persons with psychiatric disabilities within the past five years by order of a probate court, or within the past 1 year if the person already has a valid permit or certificate to carry firearms;

-- the person voluntarily admitted him/herself for alcohol or drug dependency; or
+- the person was admitted or committed for alcohol or drug dependency; or

-- s/he has been adjudicated as a “mental defective” or has been committed to a mental institution.1
+- s/he has been adjudicated as a “mental defective” or has been committed to a mental institution; or

 In addition, a person can be denied a certificate to carry a revolver or pistol if any of the following are true: